atrifex/CNN-Acceleration/README.md

 Test your implementation with small batch size first to verify the correctness.
 You can parse the `data/test100.hdf5` into smaller chunks using your preferred language(e.g. python).
 2, 10 and 100 queries are provides in `data/test2.hdf5`, `data/test10.hdf5` and `data/test100.hdf5` in the data folder.
 Maker sure the data file you feed in has the same batch size as the `batch_size` you specify in the command line.

+To run the code, you need to be in the build or bin directories of a given version of the project.

 ### CUDA Version
 ```{.sh}
 ./cuda_CNN ../../data/test10.hdf5 ../../data/model.hdf5 10